Jones Act Lawyer New Orleans, LA

 How Does the Jones Act Apply to Me?

-The Jones Act was first passed in 1920, and has gone under several different revisions since then.
-At its core, the Jones Act is intended to protect American maritime interests but ensuring that American ports are served by American vessels, operated by American companies and (largely) American crews.
+The Jones Act was first passed in 1920 and has gone under several different revisions since then.
+At its core, the Jones Act is intended to protect American maritime interests but ensure that American ports are served by American vessels, operated by American companies and (largely) American crews.
 However, the Jones Act also provides important protections for maritime employees.